-Setting up a VPC to connect to JDBC data stores for AWS Glue - AWS Glue
+Setting up Amazon VPC for JDBC connections to Amazon RDS data stores from AWS Glue - AWS Glue

-Setting up a VPC to connect to JDBC data stores for AWS Glue
+Setting up Amazon VPC for JDBC connections to Amazon RDS data stores from AWS Glue

-To enable AWS Glue components to communicate, you must set up access to your data stores, such as Amazon Redshift and Amazon RDS.
+When using JDBC to connect to databases in Amazon RDS, you will need to perform additional setup.
+To enable AWS Glue components to communicate with Amazon RDS, you must set up access to your Amazon RDS data stores in Amazon VPC.
 To enable AWS Glue to communicate between its components, specify a security group with a self-referencing inbound rule for all TCP ports.
-By creating a self-referencing rule, you can restrict the source to the same security group in the VPC, and it's not open to all networks.
+By creating a self-referencing rule, you can restrict the source to the same security group in the VPC.
+A self-referencing rule will not open the VPC to all networks.
 The default security group for your VPC might already have a self-referencing inbound rule for ALL Traffic.

-To set up access for Amazon RDS data stores
+To set up access between AWS Glue and Amazon RDS data stores

 1. Sign in to the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds/.

-7. Add a self-referencing rule to allow AWS Glue components to communicate.
-Specifically, add or confirm that there is a rule of Type All TCP, Protocol is TCP, Port Range includes all ports, and whose Source is the same security group name as the Group ID.
+7. Alter the inbound rules for database-security-group, add a self-referencing rule to allow AWS Glue components to communicate.
+Specifically, add or confirm that there is a rule where Type is All TCP, Protocol is TCP, Port Range includes all ports, and Source is database-sg-id.
+Verify that the security group you have entered for Source is the same as the security group you are editing.

 The inbound rule looks similar to this: